Letseng diamond mine: Climate

-Letšeng has an alpine tundra climate (Köppen: ET) bordering on a dry-winter subarctic climate (Dwc).
+Letšeng has a cold subtropical highland climate (Köppen: Cwc), bordering on a dry-winter subarctic climate (Dwc).
 This means that Letšeng has a chilly climate with fairly cool temperatures throughout the year, even for Lesotho, and snowfalls can happen as well.
-The average annual temperature is 5.2 C, the average annual high temperature is 10.4 C and the average annual low temperature is 0.1 C. The warmest month, January, has an average temperature of 9.8 C and an average high temperature of 14.8 C. The coldest month, June, has an average temperature of -0.1 C and an average low temperature of -5.5 C. June is the only month with an average temperature below freezing, although the average temperature of July is exactly 0 C.
+The average annual temperature is 6.7 C, the average annual high temperature is 12.1 C and the average annual low temperature is 1.7 C. The warmest month, January, has an average temperature of 11.3 C and an average high temperature of 16.0 C. The coldest month, July, has an average temperature of 0.5 C and an average low temperature of -4.6 C.

-Letšeng has an average annual precipitation of 881 mm.
+Letšeng has an average annual precipitation of 1440 mm.
 However, like most of Lesotho and South Africa, this is not evenly distributed throughout the year.
 Letšeng has a wet season with abundant rainfall from October to March and a dry season with less precipitation from May to August - the coldest time of year.
 In terms of precipitation April and October serve as transitions between the wet and dry seasons.
-January is the wettest month, receiving 133 mm of precipitation on average, while July is the driest month, receiving only 8 mm of precipitation on average.
+January is the wettest month, receiving 299 mm of precipitation on average, while August is the driest month, receiving only 18 mm of precipitation on average.